lint-staged/lint-staged/README.md

 See [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) for more details on what formats are supported.

-Lint-staged supports simple and advanced config formats.

-### Simple config format

-Should be an object where each value is a command to run and its key is a glob pattern to use for this command.
+Configuration should be an object where each value is a command to run and its key is a glob pattern to use for this command.
 This package uses [micromatch](https://github.com/micromatch/micromatch) for glob patterns.

 #### `package.json` example: